Aranjuez: Early history

 Alfonso VI took control of the territory near the Tagus, including Aranjuez, after the 1085 conquest of the Taifa of Toledo.

 During the 12th century, Aranjuez (then known as Aranz, Aranzuel, Aranzuegue or Almuzundica) was a small hamlet under the influence of the castle of Oreja.
 Following the 1108 defeat of Castilian and Leonese forces by the Almoravids at Uclés, the area fell under Muslim control.
 Aurelia (Oreja) was retaken by Alfonso VII, the Emperor after the 1194 surrender of the besieged castle.
 Alfonso VIII donated Oreja and its dependent hamlets in 1171 to the Order of Santiago and its Grand Master Pedro Fernández.
 Aranjuez was definitively secured in 1178.

 Aranjuez was chosen as seat of the Mesa Maestral ("Master's Table") of the Order of Santiago in 1272.
 The link between Aranjuez and the Crown dates from 1493, when the Catholic Monarchs became administrators of the military orders.
-Adrian VI confirmed Emperor Charles V in the everlasting dignity as Grand Master of the Order in 1523.
+Pope Adrian VI confirmed Emperor Charles V in the everlasting dignity as Grand Master of the Order in 1523.
 The dehesa of Aranjuez subsequently became a Crown property.